FloAvis/Masterthesis_TabPFN_HIV/README.md

 ## Description

-Abstract
+The ongoing AIDS epidemic, caused by HIV, is still affecting millions of people worldwide.
+In recent decades, many advancements in antiviral drug development, especially research concerning HIV, have been made, resulting in a decreased disease burden in infected patients and a lower transmission rate.
+However, HIV drug resistance is on the rise, hindering treatment and increasing the risk of transmission.
+A correct treatment of HIV with effective drugs is vital for the management of the disease.
+Using the new machine learning model class prior-data fitted networks, this thesis aimed to predict HIV drug resistance based on mutations in the target proteins of the drugs.
+For this purpose, a multi-label prediction approach was used to leverage multiple drugs targeting the same proteins and overlapping mutation predictors across different drugs. \\
+in this thesis, it has been shown that HIV drug resistance is predictable by simple multi-label classification methods and that additional information about other drug resistances can improve the predictive power.
+Additionally, modifying prior-data fitted networks for the inherent prediction of multi-label data is possible to a degree, but needs further research to confirm its full potential.

-The repository contains the code used for the dataset preprocessing, preliminary analyses and PT prediction appraoches
+The repository contains the code used for the dataset preprocessing, preliminary analyses and PT prediction approaches.

-The repositroy containing the code for the retrainign of TabPFN and TabICL for MA can be found [here](https://github.com/FloAvis/MultiLabel-PFN/)
+The repositroy containing the code for the retrainign of TabPFN and TabICL for MA can be found [here](https://github.com/FloAvis/MultiLabel-PFN/).

 ## Getting Started